How to Create Union of Two Tables in Excel (6 Simple Methods)

 • Finally, we will obtain the intended output below.

-6. Join Two Tables Through Excel VBA
+6. Joining Two Tables Through Excel VBA

-We can develop VBA code for the Union of Two Tables and execute it.
+We can develop VBA code for the union of two tables and execute it.
 Please follow the instructions below to complete the assignment efficiently.

 STEPS: